Work

 His art, resolutely accessible and legible, far removed from the sometimes elitist tendencies of the contemporary art world, invites us to re-examine our preconceptions about the very definition of the artist.

 Nicholas Stedman (b.
 1953, Portsmouth, UK) is a British painter based in Palermo, Italy.
-Initially trained in the sciences, he pursued his artistic development in France, studying drawing at the Paris municipal art school (Place des Vosges), and later deepening his knowledge of materials with Nicolas Wacker at the École des Beaux-Arts and studying under Zao Wou-Ki at the Arts Décoratifs.
+Initially trained in the sciences, he pursued his artistic development in France, studying drawing at the Paris municipal art school (Place des Vosges), and later deepening his knowledge of materials with Nicolas Wacker at the École des Beaux-Arts.
+He also studied under the lyrical abstractionist Zao Wou-Ki at the Arts Décoratifs.
+Stedman began his professional artistic career in 1979 and lived in Paris until 2004 before relocating to Sicily.